jayrbolton/monkeypatch-cms/README.md

 refreshing the page.
 While you're editing, don't refresh the page.
 You can be assured that your changes are saving by watching the developer console.

-Often, Github will have a delay between saving the change and getting the file's new SHA hash, which is required for the next save.
-The console will sometimes show 409 request errors, and Monkeypatch will retry the save after a time period.
-Don't worry, all your changes will be persisted after a small delay.

 ## Development

 All code lives in `monkeypatch.js` and has no dependencies.

-After modifying `monkeypatch.js`, minify the code using an external service and place the result in `dist/monkeypatch.min.js`.